cnc machining pom part

 Coating (Limited)Functional coatings applied with special surface preparation; not recommended for decorative purposes.Anti-static or color identification

-Advantage of precision POM parts
+Advantage of POM parts

-Applications of precision POM parts
+Applications of POM parts

 POM CNC machining capabilities